Calbee: Sponsorship

 Calbee sponsored the Tyrrell Racing F1 team from 1990 to 1994 when Japanese drivers Satoru Nakajima and Ukyo Katayama drove for the team.

 The company was also one of the sponsors for the anime Tiger and Bunny.
 Alongside dmm.com, they sponsored the character of Dragon Kid.

+Calbee is one of the sponsors of the Nippon Professional Baseball league; the sponsorship includes product tie-ins with the league, the teams and a collaboration with Konami's Pro Baseball Spirits A.